What Constitutes Robbery In Houston, Texas?

 Both robbery and burglary involve taking of another person’s property, but how the taking is done is very different for each of the two crimes.

 Your criminal defense attorney will explain that robbery requires the taking of property through injury or threat of injury, while burglary requires an offender to take an item while entering a structure or dwelling with intent to commit a crime inside the structure.
-If the prosecution can show an offender entered a building and intended to commit theft, then it doesn’t matter whether the property was taken or not, intent is enough for the crime of burglary.
+If the prosecution can show an offender entered a building and intended to commit theft, then it doesn’t matter whether the property was taken or not, the intent is enough for the crime of burglary.

 Robbery is considered a violent crime in Texas; however, the statute makes it clear that injury need not take place.
 If the offender attempts to deprive a person of their property such that the person felt fear or imminent danger, then the elements are met.
 A common example is when an offender attempts to take an individual’s property while holding a type of weapon or something that could be used as a weapon.